-People can visit the FSM for a period of 30 days, after that they need a entry permit for up to 60 additional days.
+People can visit the FSM for a period of 30 days, after that they need an entry permit for up to 60 additional days.
 US citizens can enter any FSM state with a valid passport or a birth certificate and can stay up to one year.
 Non-US citizens need a valid passport.
 All visitors need to have a return or onward ticket to a destination outside FSM.

 Work In The Federated States Of Micronesia

-Foreigners will have almost no possibility of finding a paid for job.
+Foreigners will have almost no possibility of finding a paid for a job.
 There are the options of NGO work or volunteer jobs for teachers though.